It Matters to Me

 It Matters to Me is the second studio album by American country music artist Faith Hill.
 It was released in August 1995 via Warner Bros.
 Records Nashville.
-Certified 4× Multi-Platinum by RIAA for shipments of four million copies, it produced five Top 10 singles on the Billboard Hot Country Songs charts: "Let's Go to Vegas", the title track, "Someone Else's Dream", "You Can't Lose Me", and "I Can't Do That Anymore".
+Having been certified 4× Platinum by Recording Industry Association of America (RIAA) for shipments of four million copies, it produced five Top 10 singles on the Billboard Hot Country Songs charts: "Let's Go to Vegas", the title track, "Someone Else's Dream", "You Can't Lose Me", and "I Can't Do That Anymore".